fedeAlterio/SignalsDotnet/README.md

 # Nuget https://www.nuget.org/packages/SignalsDotnet

 # Angular Signals for .Net
-This library is a porting of the Angular Signals in the .Net World, adapted to the .Net MVVM UI Frameworks and based on ReactiveX.
+This library is a porting of the Angular Signals in the .Net World, adapted to the .Net MVVM UI Frameworks and based on R3 (variant of ReactiveX).
 If you need an introduction to what a signal is, try to see: https://angular.io/guide/signals.

 # Get Started